Latin American Studies Alumni

 Becky Reuse (M.A.
 2011) has been working over the past year in Brazil marketing her English speaking skills, working at a local school, a university, and currently online at OpenEnglish.com.
 Recently she presented at a conference about education policy with respect to indigenous populations, comparing policy in the U.S. and Brazil.
 From her house she can see the fringe of the forest and from her side porch the river that divides the city.
 She is one block from the famous BR-364, a source of decades of conflict in Brazil.
 Her starfruit tree is full and everyday she opens up the door to a family of parakeets flying away as she interrupts their breakfast.

 Rafael Romero moved back to Nicaragua and has been teaching at two law schools in Managua.
-At Universidad Americana he teaches one course on Negotiations, and another on Legal Systems.
-There he won an award for best professor in the fall of 2011.
+At Universidad Americana he teaches one course on Negotiations, and another on Legal Systems, and won an award for best professor in the fall of 2011.
 At Universidad Centroamericana he teaches Public International Law.

 Steven Taylor (M.A.
 Latin American Studies 2011) works in Metro Nashville Public Schools teaching US History and Spanish at Martin Luther King Magnet School.
 He is honored to be part of such a fine school and is excited to share what he learned from the Latin American Studies program with his students.
 His wife is still teaches French at Pope John Paul II High School and they took a group of her students and their daughter to France in June 2013.